mr-martian/history-flowchart/settings/doc.md

      - location: geographic coordinates, consult relevant UFD for details
      - PartOf: higher level events are composed of lower level events, e.g. PartOf for PearlHarbor would be WorldWar2
      - description: 2-3 sentence summary of the event (note: may be removed)
-     - keywords: battle, election, etc.
+     - keywords: battle, eating contest, etc.
    - Effects: array(from, to, type, description, keywords)
      - from: cause (use the name used in the file)
      - to: event caused/affected by from